AdRohal/Black_hole/README.md

 # Dark World Site

 Welcome to the Dark World Site!
-This project features an interactive canvas animation with gravity points.
+This project features an interactive canvas animation with gravity points..

 ## Gravity Point Animation